UAUT-TZ/coeit/README.md

 # Computer Engineering and Information Technology
-A repository with a collection of future final project ideas for students of the Computer Engineering and Information Technology Department at the United African University of Tanzania.
+A repository with a collection of final project ideas for students of the Computer Engineering and Information Technology Department at the United African University of Tanzania.